Heidelberg-NLP/CoCo-Ex/README.md

 Check out our system demonstration video on Youtube: https://www.youtube.com/watch?v=bgqVhE2vR9A&feature=youtu.be

-For questions or comments email us: mbecker@cl.uni-heidelberg.de
+For questions or comments email us: maria.becker@gs.uni-heidelberg.de

+This project is licensed under the terms of the MIT license.

 _____